Helix-Track/Core/Documentation/API/README.md

 [HashiCorp Vault](https://github.com/hashicorp/vault) API documentation can be found [here](https://developer.hashicorp.com/vault/api-docs).

-*Note:* Vault is used by API services.
+*Note:* Vault is used by the API services.